We’ve all been there…

 A Real Life Example

-I had a fascinating experience recently with FOMO.
+I had a fascinating experience a while back with FOMO.

 Currently, there are five video training webinars for musicians and performers offered on my website.